ecg-icas/icas/doc/0.99/_sources/categories-v2.rst.txt

    - Optional set of localized price units like ``per m²``, ``per hour``, etc. Maps an unique key to a set localized values.

+ * - suggestedCpcForPageOne
+   - int
+   -
+   - The estimated CPC (in cents) the current user needs to set on a new ad in this category to be placed on page 1.

 Intervals
 ---------